simp/simp-core/spec/acceptance/suites/README.md

    interest, and then verifies the actual application messages get logged locally and remotely, as expected.
-2. _Local user operations_:  Verifies that local users with root privileges can login to the puppet server and agent nodes via ssh, even after changing their passwords.
+2. _Local user operations_:  Verifies that local users with root privileges can login to the puppetserver and agent nodes via ssh, even after changing their passwords.
-3. _LDAP user operations_:  Verifies LDAP users can login to the puppet server and agent nodes via ssh, even after changing their passwords.
+3. _LDAP user operations_:  Verifies LDAP users can login to the puppetserver and agent nodes via ssh, even after changing their passwords.
 4. _Key `simp` CLI operations_: